 To generate the required credentials (site key and secret key), follow these steps:

-Visit the Google reCAPTCHA Admin Console.
-Click Get started from there.
+1. Visit the Google reCAPTCHA Admin Console → Click Get started.

-Copy Site & Secret keys generated and return to the Omnisend form builder.
+8. Copy the Site & Secret keys generated and return to the Omnisend form builder.

 These keys authorize your forms to interact with Google's verification service.

-Do not include https:// or path names in the domain field — just the root domain.
-Make sure to remove any / at the end of the domain name as well.
+Note: Do not include https:// or path names in the domain field, just the root domain.
+Make sure to remove any trailing slash (/) at the end of the domain name.

 Step 3: Complete the setup in your Omnisend form